eberber/StockGeneticAlgorithm/README.md

     there are various error checks as well ex: cannot enter letter for integer inputs

 OUTPUT
+1. FITNESS for current generation.
+2. SELECTION: (EITHER ELITIST OR TOURNAMENT DEPENDING ON CHOICE) for current generation.
+3. CROSSOVER: (EITHER UNIFORM OR K-POINT DEPENDING ON CHOICE) for current generation.
+4. MUTATION for current generation.
+4. When that generation finishes and current mutation rate for that generation.
-1. After each 10 generations program displays the max, min and average fitness of the chromosomes in the population, IF the number of generations to run is > 10.
+5. 10 GENERATION ITERATIONS (only if its every 10).
+After each 10 generations program displays the max, min and average fitness of the chromosomes in the population, IF the number of generations to run is > 10.
-2. Fittest chromosome for last generation.
+6. Fittest chromosome for last generation.

 DEBUG
 **Can accurately compute the fitness of a single chromosome**